 - The Dos and Don’ts of Motorcycle Storage

-The days are getting shorter, the temperatures are getting colder and it’s time to start thinking about winterizing your motorcycle and putting it into storage for the next five or six months.
+The days are getting shorter, the temperatures are getting colder, and it’s time to start thinking about winterizing your motorcycle and putting it into storage for the next five or six months.
 Preparing to store your motorcycle for the season does not have to be complicated.
-We’ve laid out some dos and don’ts for you below.
+We’ve laid out some dos and don’ts of how to prepare your motorcycle for storage below.

 If you are one of those lucky bikers who live in a climate that allows for year-long rides, you are probably thinking about hopping off your computer and hopping on your bike right now.
-But you might learn a thing or two if you stick around – you never know when you may need motorcycle storage for a period of time.
+But you might learn a thing or two if you stick around – you never know when you may need a bike storage solution for a period of time.